lesterchan/wp-email/README.md

 If you add a custom field with the key "wp-email-remark" it will be placed in the remarks field in the E-Mail form.

 ## Changelog
+### 2.66
+* NEW: Add viewport meta tag.
+Props @Luanramos
+* FIXED: Proper loading of templates.
+Props @ocean90
+* FIXED: Apply custom filters only to the main query.
+Props @ocean90

 ### 2.65
 * FIXED: Integration with WP-Stats
 * FIXED: Added in wp_nonce_field to email-options page